 Very few One-Pot-Meals are actually a complete meal.
 Usually they are carb and/or meat heavy so to balance it out, you need a salad on the side.
-This pilaf is loaded with vegetables so it truly is dinner made in one pot with an “A” grade nutrition rating.
+This Chicken and Vegetable Rice is a pilaf loaded with vegetables so it truly is dinner made in one pot with an “A” grade nutrition rating.
 And it’s unintentionally healthy with only 330 calories per serving.

 “Most One Pot Meals are so loaded with carbs and protein that you need a side salad to make a complete meal.
 This is truly a complete meal in a One Pot.”